 OK, so how do I get There?

-Santiago International Airport or Pudahuel Airport is a major South American transport hub and is reachable by direct flight from Europe, Oceania and the Americas.
+Santiago International Airport or Pudahuel Airport is a major South American transport hub and is reachable by direct flight from Europe, Oceania, the USA

 What do I do When I Arrive?

 If you need to change money or get some from an ATM then there’s a branch of Banco Santander at the airport together with several ATMs across the airport.
 For accommodation if you haven’t booked yet for your first night, the airport has a Holiday Inn as part of the terminal.
 Stay for the first night then ask them to book your onward accommodation.
 If you need help in the airport, the SCL Information Desk can help with most matters.
 It’s found in the International Arrivals and Departures areas on the ground and second floors.

 First aid enquiries can be answered by the information desk too but also at the airport pharmacy.
 If you need transport away from the airport then there are two officially recognised taxi companies, Taxi Oficial and Taxi VIP.
 Using any other cabs could be dangerous.
 Two bus companies operate from the airport, Centropuerto and Turbus.
 Both have routes that will take you to the nearest metro station from which you can access all parts of the city.